jkk/formative/README.md

       :name         - Required name of the field, a keyword or string :label        - Optional display name.
-Auto-generated from :name if not provided :type         - UI type of the field.
+Auto-generated from :name if not provided :type         - Type of the field.
 Defaults to :text.
-Built-in types
-                      include: :text, :textarea, :select, :checkbox,
-                      :checkboxes, :radios, :html, :heading, :us-state,
-                      :ca-state, :country, :date-select, :currency.
-Each type may have particular keys that it makes use of.

-                      Selection fields such as :select, :checkboxes, and :radio expect an :options key, which is a collection of options which conform to one of the following formats:
-                        - ["value" "label"]
-                        - {:value "value" :label "label"}
-                        - "value and label"

-                      The :heading type expects a :text key, a string or Hiccup data.

-                      The :html type expects an :html key, a string or Hiccup data.
+See below for built-in types.
+If an unrecognized type is provided, an <input> element with that type will be assumed.
+                      Certain types imply particular parsing or validation rules - e.g., an :email field must be a valid email.
       :datatype     - Optional.
 Datatype of the field used for parsing.
 Can be one of:
                       :str, :int, :long, :boolean, :float, :double, :decimal, :bigint, :date, :file, :currency.
 Defaults to :str.